rashmiraj513/toDoList-homepage/README.md

 # toDoListWebsite

-This file is for toDoList website.
+This repository is created for is toDoList website which are going to be presented as Major Project of the degree.